 Today, different certification services are offered by various quality associations and other providers.
-ASQ (American Society for Quality), IASSC (International Association for Six Sigma Certification) and recently APMG have all introduced global standards for certifying individuals and introducing them into the challenging—but definitely exciting—world of quality improvement and process optimization.
+ASQ (American Society for Quality), IASSC (International Association for Six Sigma Certification) and recently APMG have all introduced global standards for certifying individuals and introducing them into the challenging—but definitely exciting—a world of quality improvement and process optimization.

 8 Wastes: Lean Six Sigma

-On the other hand, in this post we will try to demonstrate how all these certifications are structured so you can decide what is the best for you.
+On the other hand, in this post, we will try to demonstrate how all these certifications are structured so you can decide what is best for you.
 Whether you are a trainer, a training company or just a Six Sigma enthusiast, this information can be useful when planning your next steps.

 |Official training required||No||No||Yes|